By Marc Deiter on July 8, 2021 in Life Hacks

 1. Recycle it

-So maybe your old car is a clunker and doesn’t drive anymore.
+Maybe your old car is a clunker and doesn’t drive anymore.
 Instead of taking it to a scrap yard where it will likely sit for years and years, you can choose the environmentally-friendly option and recycle your vehicle.
 What’s better than going green?

 There are some programs out there, like Green Vehicle Disposal, that make sure your car is disposed of in the most environmentally safe way.
-You’ll likely also get a bit of cash for going this route too.
+You’ll likely get a bit of cash for going this route too.

 2. Call a junk removal service